MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/vmsession.md

 ## Requirements
 **Operating system requirements:**
-* The host operating system must run Windows 10, Windows Server Technical Preview, or a higher version.
+* **Host: ** Windows 10, Windows Server Technical Preview, or later.
-* The virtual machine must run Windows 10, Windows Server Technical Preview, or a higher version.
+* **Guest/Virtual Machine: ** Windows 10, Windows Server Technical Preview, or later.

 If you're managing older virtual machines, use Virtual Machine Connection (VMConnect) or [configure a virtual network for the virtual machine](http://technet.microsoft.com/library/cc816585.aspx).

-To create a PowerShell Direct session on a virtual machine,
+In order to connect to a virtual machine with PowerShell Direct,
 * The virtual machine must be running locally on the host and booted.
 * You must be logged into the host computer as a Hyper-V administrator.
 * You must supply valid user credentials for the virtual machine.

 ## Create and exit an interactive PowerShell session
 1. On the Hyper-V host, open Windows PowerShell as Administrator.